unknownv2/logmagic/doc/impl/azure-servicefabric.md

 # Microsoft Service Fabric

 There are two streams of NuGet packages for Service Fabric support:
 - 5.6 - targeting Azure Service Fabric 5.6 and supporting Remoting v1 only and .NET 4.6.1 only.
+This package has reached a stable phase and is not currently being worked on as remoting v1 is getting deprecated.
 - 6.1 - targeting Azure Service Fabric 6.1 and supporting Remoting v2 only as v1 was removed and targeting .NET Core 2.0 and .NET 4.6.1.

 To install the integration install this [NuGet package](https://www.nuget.org/packages/LogMagic.Microsoft.Azure.ServiceFabric/).